Bismillah Khan: Career

-At the age of three, he moved to Varanasi in the state of Uttar Pradesh, which at that time was known as Benaras, to be apprenticed to his maternal uncle, Ali Bux 'Vilayatu' Khan, a shehnai player attached to the Kashi Vishwanath Temple.
 At the age of 14, Bismillah accompanied his uncle to the Allahabad music conference.
 He used to practice with his shehnai on the banks of the river Ganga everyday.

 Bismillah Khan began his career by playing at various stage shows.
 He got his first major break in 1937, when he played at a concert at All India Music Conference in Kolkata or Calcutta.
 This performance brought Shehnai into the limelight and was hugely appreciated by music lovers.
-He then went on to play in many countries including Afghanistan, USA, Canada, Bangladesh, Iran, Iraq, West Africa, Japan, Hong Kong and in various parts of Europe.
-During his illustrious career he played in many prominent events throughout the world.
-Some of the events that he played in include World Exposition in Montreal, Cannes Art Festival and Osaka Trade Fair.

-Students
+He then went on to play in many countries.

+Teaching

 Bismillah Khan attributed his skill to the blessings of nath (Shiva), and believed that there was little that he could teach his disciples.
 Khan seldom accepted students.
 He thought that if he would be able to share his knowledge it wouldn't be useful as it would only give his students a little knowledge.
 One of his senior most disciple is Pandit Shailesh Bhagwat, who was declared by Ustaad ji himself as "Second Bismillah".

 Pandit Bhagwat has studied under Ustad ji's tutelage for 40 years.
 Some of his other notable disciples are Padmashri awardee Pandit S Ballesh Bhajantri, known as Dakshina Bharat Bismillah Khan and his son Krishna Ballesh Bhajantri, and Khan's own sons, Nazim Hussain, Zamin Hussain and Nayyar Hussain.